BlackyHawky/Clock/README.md

 * Dynamic colors for Android 12+;

 ## Common Issues
-* Problem encountered when displaying times in bedtime mode notifications;
+* Problem encountered with bedtime mode as this is an experimental feature;;
 * Maybe other things, but nothing about the alarm's functionality.

 _<b>As I'm not an expert developer, some problems may unfortunately not be solved without help.</b>_